First Middle East Camp for Parkinson's, Movement Disorders and Neuromodulation

 - Provide an overview of the selection process of candidates for deep brain stimulation (DBS) in movement disorders - especially Parkinson's disease, dystonia, and tremor - and outline the efficacy and associated risks for DBS.
 This includes knowledge about the different brain targets used for DBS and their effects on specific symptoms

 - Discuss role of botulinum toxin therapy for movement disorders

-This course is intended for movement disorders neurologists, general neurologists, geriatricians, neurosurgeons, allied health professionals, and neurologists-in-training.
+This course was intended for movement disorders neurologists, general neurologists, geriatricians, neurosurgeons, allied health professionals, and neurologists-in-training.

 Bring Your Own Patient - Video Dinner

-Participants are encouraged to submit their own video case to present at the Video Dinner on Saturday, April 12.
-All submitted presentations will be reviewed by the Course Director and Faculty and who will then accept a few cases to be presented.
-To submit your presentation, please contact Megan Daniels, firstname.lastname@example.org.
+Participants were encouraged to submit their own video case to present at the Video Dinner on Saturday, April 12.
+All submitted presentations were reviewed by the Course Director and Faculty who accepted a few cases to be presented.

-The First Middle East Camp for Parkinson's, Movement Disorders and Neuromodulation is supported by unrestricted educational grants from the following:
+The First Middle East Camp for Parkinson's, Movement Disorders and Neuromodulation was supported by unrestricted educational grants from the following: